DevOps-MBSE/AaC/README.md

 AaC has some core "root types" for you to work with.
 You can see the root types of `schema` and `model` used in the example above.
 The AaC core root types are:
-- schema: Allows you to model data types used within your system as named types with fields.
+- schema: Allows you to model data structures used within your system as user-defined types.
-- enum: Allows you to model enumerated types (types with only specific values allowed).
+- enum: Allows you to model enumerated values (types with only specific values allowed).
-- model: Allows you to model the behavioral elements of your system.
+- model: Allows you to model the components of your system and their interfaces.
 These can be abstract or concrete.
-- usecase: Allows you to model the sequence of interactions between your models.
+- usecase: Allows you to model the behavior and interactions between your models.
-- ext: Allows you to easily extend the AaC model itself and tailor things to your needs.
+- ext: Allows you to easily extend the AaC DSL itself and tailor it to your needs.

 Although you can use the yaml trick above when modelling your system, it would be better to keep things more structured and organized.
 To help with this AaC allows you to define each item you model in a separate file and